TRU2110/Music-Store-Analysis_SQL/README.md

 # Music Store Analysis🎵

-🎻**Project Description:**
+🎻**Project Description:**<br>
-This project uses SQL to analyze the dataset of an online music store.
+This project uses SQL to analyze the dataset of an online music store.<br>

-The objective of the project is to gain valuable insights into the store's operations, Customer Segmentation, trends ,artist effectiveness, artist growth, customer interest and money spent by customer.
+The objective of the project is to gain valuable insights into the store's operations, Customer Segmentation, trends ,artist effectiveness, artist growth, customer interest and money spent by customer.<br>

-The goal of the project is to answer a set of questions about the store's business performance and help in its growth by making better decisions.
+The goal of the project is to answer a set of questions about the store's business performance and help in its growth by making better decisions.<br>

-🎻**Tool Used:**
+🎻**Tool Used:**<br>
-MySQL(Queries, Subqueries, Joins, CTE, Window functions, Aggregate functions)using this I have analyze data.
+MySQL(Queries, Subqueries, Joins, CTE, Window functions, Aggregate functions)using this I have analyze data.<br>

-🎻**Tables Used:**
+🎻**Tables Used:**<br>
 album
 artist
 customer